StamTsag/StamTsag/README.md

 **About me**

-- 💎 Owner of the all-in-one social media, [Fronvo](https://github.com/Fronvo)
+- 🟩 Founder of [DevPair](https://devpair.app), the developer connections platform

 - ❤️ Expertise in NodeJS, Typescript and Svelte